Nvafeomo/Flourishing-App/README.md

 ## Overview

--The Flourishing App is designed to promote mindfulness and self-awareness through guided learning and interactive journaling.
+- The Flourishing App is designed to promote mindfulness and self-awareness through guided learning and interactive journaling.
--After signing in, users begin on a page introducing the Five Pillars of Mindfulness.
+- After signing in, users begin on a page introducing the Five Pillars of Mindfulness.
 From there, they can explore daily quotes for inspiration or write reflections that are saved in a secure database.

--This project demonstrates my skills in full-stack development, user authentication, API integration, and database design.
+- This project demonstrates my skills in full-stack development, user authentication, API integration, and database design.

 ## Features